Counting Finite Index Subrings of $\mathbb{Z}^n$: Introduction

 \subsection{Motivation: Uniformity of Subring Zeta Functions}

-Zeta functions of infinite groups, rings, and algebras have been studied extensively from both a combinatorial and analytic point of view \cite{duSautoyWoodward, Rossmann2, Rossmann3, VollRecent, Voll}.
-A common question is how local factors of zeta functions vary with $p$. \begin{definition}\cite[Section 1.2.4]{duSautoyWoodward} A zeta function $\zeta_G(s)$ for which there exist finitely many rational functions $W_1(X,Y),\ldots, W_r(X,Y) \in \Q[X,Y]$ such that for each prime $p$ there is an~$i$ for which $\zeta_{G,p}(s) = W_i(p,p^{-s})$ is called \emph{finitely uniform}.
-If $r=1$, we say the zeta function is \emph{uniform}.
-This definition can be extended in the obvious way to subring zeta functions. \end{definition}
+Zeta functions of infinite groups, rings, and algebras have been studied extensively from both a combinatorial and analytic point of view \cite{duSautoyWoodward, Rossmann2, Rossmann3, Voll}.
+A common question is how local factors of zeta functions vary with $p$. \begin{definition} A zeta function $\zeta_G(s) = \prod_p \zeta_{G,p}(s)$ is \emph{finitely uniform} if there are finitely many rational functions $W_i(X,Y) \in \Q(X,Y),\ i \in I$, a finite index set, such that for every prime $p$ there exists an $i=i(p)$ such that $\zeta_{G,p}(s) = W_i(p,p^{-s})$.
+We say that $\zeta_G(s)$ is \emph{uniform} if it is finitely uniform for $|I| = 1$. \end{definition} Definition \ref{uniform_def} can be extended in the obvious way to subring zeta functions.